Characteristic cycles for coadmissible D-modules on smooth rigid analytic curves: Sub-holonomic -modules

-Thanks to the theorem \ref{theorem2.8} and working on irreducible components of $T^*\X'$, we prove as in \cite{hallopeau3} the Bernstein inequality for this characteristic variety : if $\Mp \neq 0$, then all irreducible components of $\Char(\Mp)$ have dimension at least one.
-If $\dim \Char(\Mp) = 1$, then $\Char(\Mp)$ is potentially composed of the horizontal irreducible component $\X'$ identified with the zero section of $T^*\X'$ and of vertical irreducible components whose x-axis are exactly the elements of the infinite support $\suppi (\Mp)$ of $\Mp$.
+Thanks to the theorem \ref{theorem2.8} and working on irreducible components of $T^*\X'$, we prove as in \cite[proposition 5.19]{hallopeau3} the Bernstein inequality for this characteristic variety: if $\Mp \neq 0$, then all irreducible components of $\Char(\Mp)$ have dimension at least one.
+If the dimension of $\Char(\Mp)$ is one, then $\Char(\Mp)$ is composed potentially of the horizontal irreducible component $\X'$ identified with the zero section of $T^*\X'$ and of vertical irreducible components whose x-axis are exactly the elements of the infinite support $\suppi (\Mp)$ of $\Mp$.

 \begin{definition} A coadmissible $\Dip$-module $\Mp$ is said to be sub-holonomic if the dimension of its characteristic variety $\Char(\Mp)$ is less or equal to one, or equivalently if the dimension of its infinite support $\suppi (\Mp)$ is zero. \end{definition}